Oil Pie Crust

 How Do I Know How Much Water to Use?

 The more you make this recipe the more you will become familiar with just how much water you need.
 The brand of flour you use, your kitchen, the temperature, humidity, elevation, season, etc. can all affect how much water you need.
 For example, in my kitchen, I almost always use exactly 5 Tbsp of water when I make this.
 However, in your kitchen, you may need 7.
 Somewhere else, maybe only 4.
 Each time you make your crust it becomes easier, knowing better how much water to add, what the consistency should look/feel like.
 Sometimes it can be hard to tell in the mixing stage, and despite your best guess, you may find your crust is too dry or too wet.
-That’s ok, just roll with it (haha literally), and make a note for next time.
-Once you’ve started rolling out your dough it’s too late to be adding more water, but you CAN add more flour while rolling it out if it’s too wet.
+That’s ok, just roll with it (aha literally), and make a note for next time.
+Once you’ve started rolling out your dough it’s too late to be adding more water, but you CAN add more flour while rolling it out if it’s a touch too wet.
 Carefully.
 Just enough at a time so that the dough isn’t sticking to the surface or the rolling pin.
 The first time making a recipe, especially a more technical one like a crust, is always the trickiest.

 How Do You Transfer the Rolled Out Pie Dough into the Pie Plate?